-Read the latest report from the Australian Community Sector Study project Valuing Australia’s community sector: Better contracting for capacity, sustainability and impact
+Read the latest report from the Australian Community Sector Study project Carrying the costs of the crisis: Australia’s community sector through the Delta outbreak

 The Australian Community Sector Survey is the longest running survey of the community sector by the community sector.
 It examines changes in the operating environment of community organisations, major issues of concern to these organisations, and looks at how the sector is responding to community need.